shshanker/woo-floating-minicart/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Woo Floating Minicart – is the plugin that facilates WooCommerce customer to enable floting mincart menu on your site.
+Woo Floating Minicart – is the plugin that facilates WooCommerce customer to enable floating mincart menu on your site.

 == Description ==

-Woo Floating Minicart – is the plugin that facilates WooCommerce customer to enable floting mincart menu on your site.
+Woo Floating Minicart – is the plugin that facilates WooCommerce customer to enable floating mincart menu on your site.

 Contribution link: https://github.com/shshanker/woo-floating-minicart